Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Foams, web and arc algebras with parameters

-\item Composition of webs $v\circ u=uv$ is stacking $v$ on top of $u$, vertical composition $g\circ f$ of prefoams is stacking $g$ on top of $f$, horizontal composition $g\circ_h f$ is putting $g$ to the right of $f$, whenever those operations make sense.
-Hereby we additionally scale the results accordingly.
+\item The $1$-morphisms and $2$-morphisms spaces are given by the foam category.
+More precisely, the $1$-morphisms between $\vec{k}$, $\vec{k}^{\prime}$ are the free $\field$-module with basis all webs whose pair of orientation sequences agrees with $(\vec{k}$, $\vec{k}^{\prime})$ up to infinitely many zeros.

-\end{enumerate} With the grading from \fullref{definition:foamydegree}, the relations are homogeneous, cf. \fullref{remark:most-generic}, which endows $\twoHom_{\F[\parameter]}(u,v)$ with the structure of a graded $\field$-module whose grading is additive under composition.
-Hence, $\F[\parameter]$ is a graded, $\field$-linear $2$-category. \end{definition}
+\item Composition of webs $v\circ u=uv$ is stacking $v$ on top of $u$, vertical composition of prefoams $g\circ f$ is stacking $g$ on top of $f$, horizontal composition $f\otimes g$ is putting $g$ to the right of $f$, whenever those operations make sense. \end{enumerate} \end{definition}